 3 bedroom semi-detached house for saleDevelopment at Trecarrack Road, CAMBORNE, Cornwall

-- Brand new semi-detached 3 bedroom house
+- Brand new semi-detached 3 bedroom house within first phase of 11 new homes

 - Kitchen/dining room with a range of built-in appliances